iancleary/infra/docs/index.md

 ## Documentation

-Detailed documentation is hosted by Netlify at <https://ansible-home-network.iancleary.me>.
+Detailed documentation is hosted by Vercel at <https://infra.iancleary.me>.

 --------------------------